 The OWG noted that, in the current structure, there is no official mechanism to stand up truly hybrid faculty-staff committees, since faculty governance is not empowered to place staff members on committees.
 Of course, many current committees are supported by, and benefit from, staff participation.
 In a new organization, the Dean of Arts and Sciences could be invited both to work with the faculty governance system to integrate staff more robustly into the existing faculty committees and to establish new hybrid committees.
 For example, the Committee on Instruction (COI) would likely benefit from representation from Student Support Services, and the Committee on Undergraduate Enrollment and Student Affairs (CUESA) could be reimagined to better incorporate representatives from Admissions and the newly imagined divisions of Undergraduate Education and Student Affairs.
-In addition, the Dean of Arts and Sciences could consider standing up a mixed faculty and staff Committee on Arts and Sciences Priorities that identifies and promotes the priorities of the whole population of the Arts and Sciences to the Dean of the Arts and Sciences.
+In addition, the Dean of Arts and Sciences could consider standing up a mixed faculty and staff Committee on Arts and Sciences to the Dean of the Arts and Sciences.
 The Steering Committee recommends a thoughtful approach to engaging staff into committees where their expertise would be most essential and valuable.